About the Journal

 Publication Frequency and Permanent Archiving of content

 The JHIA currently publishes two issues within a volume (calendar year).
-One of them is the proceedings of the HELINA conference in that year, comprising of the peer reviewed full papers accepted to the conference.
-The other one is an open-call issue, comprising of papers that have been submitted directly to the journal, peer reviewed (possibly modified and re-reviewed) and accepted for publication before the due date of the issue in question.
+These are open-call issues, comprising of papers that have been submitted directly to the journal, peer reviewed (possibly modified and re-reviewed) and accepted for publication before the due date of the issue in question.
 All articles published in JHIA receive a DOI.
 The content of JHIA is achived with a long term preservation service of the German National Library (Deutsche National Bibliothek - DNB).

 All issues can also include non-reviewed short papers.